OWASP Employee Manual

 - Arranging for time off on a schedule that is considerate of expected business needs.

 Flexible time off each year is provided by the company for employees to be away from work because of illness, injury, or to care for a family member or for responding or attending to a qualifying exigency.
-If more than five continuous days are taken as time off due to illness, the employee will cease to receive his/her regular salary and the company will consider a request for a leave of absence.
+If more than five continuous days are taken as time off due to illness, the employee will cease to receive their regular salary and the company will consider a request for a leave of absence.
 Additionally, absences for three or more consecutive workdays due to personal illness may require a statement from your healthcare provider before you will be permitted to return to work.

 The company will reimburse exempt full-time employees up to $1,500 per semester for continuing education.
 To qualify, education assistance requests must be degree-seeking in a field directly related to your work function, pre-approved by your supervisor, and through an accredited institution.
 You must maintain a “C” or higher grade point average.